toolleeo/cli-apps/README.md

 * [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.
 * [Lakshmi](https://github.com/sarvjeets/lakshmi) - Investing library and command-line interface inspired by the Bogleheads philosophy.
 * [mkdesk](https://gitlab.com/mr-draxs/mkdesk) - A program/command to create .desktop files (program launchers) using the terminal.
+* [MyTimer](https://github.com/sepandhaghighi/mytimer) - Simple timer for the terminal with timer-mode and alarm.
 * [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 * [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinner.
 * [pmenu](https://github.com/sgtpep/pmenu) - A dynamic terminal-based menu inspired by dmenu.